marklogic-community/marklogic-state-conductor/CONTRIBUTING.md

 State-conductor-modules which contains the core library that gets built into the mlBundle redistributable.

-State-conductor-example which has unit tests, as well as example flows and actions.
+State-conductor-example which has unit tests, as well as example state machines and actions.

 ## Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Issue Tracker][issue tracker].
 Even better, you can submit a Pull Request with a fix for the issue you filed.